What is LinguaFolio Online?

 - Check the Wi-Fi connection in your classroom.
 You may find it beneficial to work elsewhere.

 - Work with the technology specialist at your school to verify that filters aren’t blocking emails and to troubleshoot any issues with Wi-Fi connectivity.

 - It will save time and confusion to perform a batch upload of learners rather than having them use a join code to register individually.
-For more information, see the “Teacher Profile Overview” in the Teacher Welcome Packet.
+For more information, see the “Teacher Profile Overview” in the technology tutorials.